Arctic Easter Parade

 Day 6:

 You start your morning with a good breakfast.
-Then, after some wonderful days here 300 kilometers north of the Arctic Circle, we fly back to Kangerlussuaq and then to Copenhagen.
+Then, after some wonderful days here 300 kilometers north of the Arctic Circle, we fly back to Copenhagen.
 From the plane, you get one last view of the huge icebergs in Ilulissat Ice Fjord.

 Map